Jack Ryan (TV series)

-Tom Clancy's Jack Ryan (also known simply as Jack Ryan) is an American political action thriller television series, based on characters from the fictional "Ryanverse" created by Tom Clancy, that premiered on August 31, 2018, on Amazon Prime Video.
+Tom Clancy's Jack Ryan (also known simply as Jack Ryan) is an American political action thriller television series based on characters from the fictional Ryanverse created by author Tom Clancy.
+Featuring modern-day interpretations of the original characters, it stars John Krasinski as CIA analyst Jack Ryan.
 The series was created by Carlton Cuse and Graham Roland.
-Cuse serves as an executive producer alongside John Krasinski, Michael Bay, and Mace Neufeld, among others.
-Krasinski also stars in the series as the title character, making him the fifth actor to portray the character after Alec Baldwin, Harrison Ford, Ben Affleck, and Chris Pine from the film series.
+Cuse, Roland, and Krasinski serve as executive producers, alongside Michael Bay, Morten Tyldum, and Brad Fuller, among others.

-In April 2018, Amazon renewed the series for a second season which premiered on October 31, 2019.
-In February 2019, Amazon renewed the series for a third season, which premiered on December 21, 2022.
-Ahead of the third season, Amazon renewed the series for a fourth season.
-In May 2022, before the release of the third season, it was confirmed the series would end after four seasons, possibly aiming for a 2023 date.
-A spin-off starring Michael Peña as Ding Chavez is in development.
+The series premiered on August 31, 2018, on Amazon Prime Video.
+Ahead of the third season, Amazon renewed the series for a fourth season and in May 2022, it was confirmed the series would end after its fourth season, which premiered on June 29, 2023, and concluded on July 14.
+A spin-off starring Michael Peña as Ding Chavez and a sequel film are in development.
+The film was announced to be in production on February 19, 2025.

 Premise

 The first season follows the titular CIA analyst as he is wrenched from the security of his desk job into the field after discovering a string of dubious bank transfers, which are being carried out by a rising Islamic extremist named Suleiman.

 The second season sees Jack in the middle of political warfare in a corrupt Venezuela.

-In the third season, Jack investigates a plot to recreate the former Soviet Union by detonating an untraceable tactical nuclear bomb in a former Soviet country.
+In the third season, Jack investigates a plot to re-create the former Soviet Union by detonating an untraceable tactical nuclear bomb in the Czech Republic.

+In the fourth season, Jack, now the CIA's acting deputy director, faces his most dangerous mission yet, which involves a foe operating both in the United States and further afield.
+The trouble begins after he begins investigating rumours of internal corruption, during which he and his trusted associates uncover evidence of an alliance between a drug cartel and a terrorist organization.